Peng-Gaoresearchgroup/External_Li_supply/Readme.md

 # External Li Supply
 ### Introduction
-Scripts from the manuscript S. Chen, et al. Foreign Li-ion supply reshapes Li-oriented material discovery and lifetime limit of batteries.
+Scripts from the manuscript S. Chen, et al. External Li supply reshapes Li deficiency and lifetime limit of batteries.

 ### Contents
 - Code folder to reproduce the data, including a source code and a PDF file for presentation.